benc-uk/food-truck/README.md

 ### Data

 - SQLite DB was used rather than a CSV file, this was sourced from here https://san-francisco.datasettes.com/food-trucks.
-A full blown database service was felt to be overkill for the assignment but being able to use SQL queries represented
+A full blown database service was felt to be overkill for the assignment but being able to use SQL queries represented a reasonable degree of "realism".
-- SQLite is extremely fast & powerful, but it's a very bad choice for a real backend, this decision was purely tactical.
+- SQLite is extremely fast & powerful, but it's a extremely bad choice for a real backend & CRUD, so this decision was purely tactical and doesn't represent best/recommended practice.
 - There are some duplicates in the database, with the same name, lat & long but different IDs.
-This can result in less than 5 trucks being shown on the map even when 5 or more are present in the data returned from the API
+This can result in less than 5 trucks being shown on the map even when 5 or more are present in the data returned from the API.

 ### Front End

 - Purposefully kept very clean/simple, no framework required.
 Vue.js or React would be overkill at this point.
+[Alpine.js](https://alpinejs.dev/) was considered but with no reactive components in the app, even this minimal library would be too much.
-- Vanilla "modern" JS with ES5 modules and fetch.
+- Vanilla "modern" JS was used, with ES5 modules allowing code structuring and fetch for API calls.

 ### API